MITRECND/chopshop/README.md

 =================================
 Module writers should follow the best practices outlined below:

-* Never use function calls that can adversely affect chopshop or any other module.
+* Never use function calls that can adversely affect ChopShop or any other module.
-* Calls like sys.exit() should not be used as your module might kill chopshop or affect another module.
+* Calls like sys.exit() should not be used as your module might kill ChopShop or affect another module.
 * Teardown your module so that other modules may continue processing.
 * If it is possible to determine early on if a flow is useful, do so.